 However there is no need to despair.
 By following a few simple steps your muddy paint mixes will turn into beautiful colour notes.
 It simply requires some practice and changes to your painting process.

 I have prepared a slideshow to highlight these tips.
 For more detailed demonstrations please have a look at my new course How To Solve Painting Problems.
-A video lesson will be added shortly covering this topic.

 12 Easy Ways to Avoid Muddy Paint - Created with Haiku Deck, presentation software that inspires

 Have you eve wondered what a master artist thinks when the final touch to a work of sublime wonder is complete?
 What, for example, did Michaelangelo think when his sculpture of David was completed?
 Were his thoughts along the lines of "Gosh that is great!"
 Did he see a flaw and feel that he could have done better?
 While us mere mortals can only believe that the hand of God guided Michaelangelo's chisel in the end the sculpture is still lifeless marble.
 Michaelangelo probably would have felt that he still had more to say in his artist's journey.
 That is way it has to be.

 What are the stages to mastery?
 According to a theory, made famous in Malcolm Gladwell's Book Outliers, mastery takes about ten thousand hours of work.
 This amounts to years of dedication to the task.

 “Practice isn't the thing you do once you're good.
 It's the thing you do that makes you good.”